evgeniradev/ruby_data_structures_and_algorithms/README.md

-# RubyDataStructures
+# RubyDataStructuresAndAlgorithms

-Ruby implementations of popular data structures.
+Ruby implementations of popular Data Structures and Algorithms.

+##### Data Structures
 * BinarySearchTree
 * LinkedList
 * Queue/Kueue

+##### Algorithms
+* MergeSort

 ## License

-RubyDataStructures is released under the MIT License.
+RubyDataStructuresAndAlgorithms is released under the MIT License.
 See LICENSE for details.